WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - A Pandas dataframe containing a 'Time' column, and additional columns for signal data.

 `col`: str
-- Column of `Signal` the filter is applied to.
+- The column of 'Signal' the FWR filter is applied to.

 **Raises**

-An exception is raised if 'col' is not a column of 'Signal'.
+A warning is raised if `col` contains NaN values.

-An exception is raised if 'col' contains 'NaN' values.
+An exception is raised if `col` is not a column of `Signal`.

 **Returns**